Growth Trends for Related Jobs

 Most states also pay court reporters a per page fee for photocopying.
 The rate per page for court reporters differs by state.
 For example, in Oregon, the rate is $.25, in Michigan, it's $.30, in North Dakota, it's $.35, in Alabama, Arkansas, Kansas, Maine, Minnesota, Montana, Nebraska, New Jersey and Wisconsin, it's $.50; in South Carolina, it's $.75; in West Virginia, it's $1.00 and in Hawaii and Massachusetts, it's $1.50.

-The BLS projects job growth to increase by 14 percent for court reporters through 2020, which is the same as for all surveyed occupations.
+The BLS projects job growth to increase by 3 percent for court reporters through 2028, which is less than the 6 percent as for all surveyed occupations.
 The BLS indicates demand for court reporters will increase outside the courtroom due to new federal legislation requiring Internet captioning.
 Court reporters will also be in demand to supply captioning for new television programs and Internet broadcasts.
 As the baby boomer generation ages, more court reporters will be needed to provide real-time captioning.